Cheltenham Festival betting offers at Paddy Power, Betfair and more

 A number of leading bookmakers are offering free bets for Cheltenham week

-Cheltenham Festival returns with punters ready to again assess the runners and riders in pursuit of betting success.
+Cheltenham Festival enters its third day with punters ready to again assess the runners and riders and consider the best expert tips and fancies in the ongoing battle with the bookies to secure betting success.

 With millions wagered each year on events like the Gold Cup, it is a lucrative week for the bookmakers, with forecast wind and rain perhaps making 2023’s races even more unpredictable than usual.